zachvin/labelling-instructions/README.md

 * Generally speaking, try to extend previously existing bounding boxes and do not create new ones.
 In the event that a person is recognized for a few frames but that recognition is dropped, click on the bounding box in a frame where it exists, navigate to the next frame where it does not exist, and use the `Toggle keypoint` button to make it appear.
 This way we can avoid making too many unique IDs.

 * There may be some instances where a person may be labeled as `person_X` but several frames later becomes `person_Y`.
+This is not a problem.
+Use whichever ID is easiest to label with according to the note above.